Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Downstream Datasets

-The statistics of our downstream text-to-video retrieval datasets are listed as follows: (a) \textbf{MSR-VTT}~\citep{msrvtt} contains 10K YouTube videos with 200K descriptions.
-9K videos are used for training and the rest 1k videos are used for evaluation. (b) \textbf{DiDeMo}~\citep{didemo} contains 10K Flickr videos with 40K descriptions.
-The training set has 9K videos, and the rest 1K videos are used for testing. (c) \textbf{MSVD}~\citep{msvd} contains 1,970 YouTube videos with 80K descriptions.
-1,200, 100, and 670 videos are used for training, validation, and testing respectively. (d) \textbf{LSMDC}~\citep{lsmdc} consists of 118,081 video clips, in which 7,408 videos form the validation set and 1,000 videos form the test set.
+The statistics of our downstream text-to-video retrieval datasets are listed as follows: (a) \textbf{MSR-VTT}~\cite{msrvtt} contains 10K YouTube videos with 200K descriptions.
+Following~\cite{frozen}, we train on the training and validation set consisting of 9K videos and evaluate on the 1K-A test set. (b) \textbf{MSVD}~\cite{msvd} contains 1,970 YouTube videos with 80K descriptions, where each video has around 40 sentences.
+We adopt the official split~\cite{frozen}, in which 1200, 100, and 670 videos are used for training, validation, and testing respectively. (c) \textbf{DiDeMo}~\cite{didemo} contains 10K Flickr videos with 40K sentences.
+We follow~\cite{frozen,mcq,miles} to evaluate paragraph-to-video retrieval, \ie, we concatenate all sentences for a video to form a single query.
+Specifically, we directly use the whole video without cropping the localized moments (as done by \cite{frozen,mcq,miles}). (d) \textbf{LSMDC}~\cite{lsmdc} consists of 118,081 video clips harvested from 202 movies.
+We adopt the split of \cite{frozen}, where the validation and test set has 7,408 and 1,000 videos respectively.